SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/Before the HOL.md

 - Validate connectivity to your Azure subscription.
 Launch Visual Studio, open **Server Explorer** from the View menu, and ensure that you can connect to your Azure subscription.

-### Task 3: Download starter solution
+### Task 3: Download lab artifacts

 There are several artifacts that will be used in this hands-on lab.
 All of these files are located on GitHub and can be downloaded as follows:

-1. From your LABVM, download the starter project by downloading a .zip copy of the IoT and the Smart City GitHub repo.
+1. From your LABVM, obtain all artifacts by downloading a .zip copy of the IoT and the Smart City GitHub repo.

 2. In a web browser, navigate to the [IoT and the Smart City MCW repo](https://github.com/Microsoft/MCW-IoT-And-The-Smart-City).